 In general, the materials you need for the DIY Christmas trees:

 Tinsel.
-Try to find tinsel garland that is meant for gift wrapping.
+Try to find a tinsel garland that is meant for gift wrapping.

 Gift wrapping paper.
 The possibilities here are endless.
-Choose the colour or the design that best suits your decoration.
+Choose the color or the design that best suits your decoration.